Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 Sometimes it feels like you want someone to be your guiding star through the whole process, doesn’t it?

 2. Before you submit the application to the landlord, it is advisable to make him aware of your request.
 Perhaps you can discuss one or two options for a wallbox with him to get a feel for how he feels about the project.
-And who knows, maybe he has already dealt with it himself and is toying with the idea of installing a charging solution.
+And who knows, maybe he has already dealt with it himself and is toying with the idea of installing a wallbox for EV charging for apartment buildings.
 So feel free to check it out.
 Maybe even ask other tenants in the building in advance whether they are interested in a communal charging solution.
 After all, this can help to reduce costs, and as a group, you usually have more leverage.

 3. Make things more concrete and get ready to submit the application.
 Choose your preferred wallbox and have a specialist check the location where the wallbox is to be installed, as well as the connection capacity, the distribution box and the electrical installation. this is essential to ensure that there are no hurdles or unexpected surprises due to the construction work.
 If, for example, the connection capacity is not sufficient, then your wallbox must definitely enable dynamic load balancing or the connection may even have to be expanded, which leads to delays and higher costs.
 The latter is unlikely to occur with a single wallbox, however.
 And if necessary, load management can help.